AGButerin/blog/content/authors/admin/_index.md

 #   Only `title`, `awarder`, and `date` are required.
 #   Begin multi-line `summary` with YAML's `|` or `|2-` multi-line prefix and indent 2 spaces below.

+awards:
+  - title: A translator at international competitions
+  - title: First place at the European Championship
+  - title: Third place at the World Championship
+  - title: 3 times the winner of the Russian cup
+  - title: Twice became the champion of Russia

 ---

 ## About Me